 The following prerequisites are required to compile the LOKI database and run Biofilter:

-Python, version 2.7 or later
+Python, version 2.7 or later, but not version 3.x

 Python module “apsw” (Another Python SQLite Wrapper)

 SQLite, version 3.6 or later

 Note that the dependency on SQLite may be satisfied via the “apsw” Python module, since it often comes with an embedded copy of the necessary SQLite functionality.
 However, if LD Spline will be used (see below) then the SQLite development files will also be required, and these are not packaged with “apsw”.
 In either case, if in doubt, consult your system administrator.